mhmd-azeez/website/input/posts/background-job-scheduling-using-hangfire.md

 ## How to use Hangfire

-Although you can host Hangfire in a console application, we are going to host it in an ASP.NET Core app and use SQLite for storage.
-But you can use MSSQL, PostgreSQL, MySQL and other database engines.
+We are going to host hangfire in an ASP.NET Core app and use SQLite for storage.
+You can also use MSSQL, PostgreSQL, MySQL and other database engines and host it in a console app.
 The [official guide](https://docs.hangfire.io/en/latest/getting-started/aspnet-core-applications.html) is very good but here are the steps:

 1. Add these Nuget packages*: